HL7/davinci-crd/input/pagecontent/background.md

 The approach taken to meet the requirements of the Coverage Requirements Discovery use-case was selected after evaluating the various interoperability choices provided by FHIR.
 Specifically, the project team evaluated the possible architectural approaches as described in the HRex specification's [Approaches to Exchanging FHIR Data]({{site.data.fhir.ver.hrex}}/exchanging.html) guide.
 The following bullets describe the path choices driven by use-case requirements:

 * *Direct Connection* - Yes, it was presumed that EHR systems could connect directly either with the payer or with a payer-provided service
-* *Consumer initiates?* - Yes - the clinical system needing decision support would trigger the support, because only the clinical system would know when support was needed.
+* *Consumer initiates?* - Yes - the provider system needing decision support would trigger the support, because only the provider system would know when support was needed.
 * *Human intervention?* - No - there was no expectation that a human would need to be involved on the data source (payer) side to determine what guidance should be provided back.
 The requirement was for real-time guidance, which meant any guidance provided had to be automatic.
 * *Is data pre-existing?* - No - in decision support, we're generating context-specific guidance that didn't previously exist, even if some of the resources pointed to might have been pre-existing
 * *CDS-hooks?* - Yes - CDS hooks was a good fit for the workflow we needed.
 There was no need to define custom operations or messages to meet our use-cases